Heizal/taskmanager/docs/THREAT_MODEL.md

   - **HTTPS/SSL**: All communication between the client and server is done over HTTPS.
 This encrypts the data, preventing attackers from intercepting and altering it in transit.
   - For a user to access any of these endpoints they have to authenticate themselves.
 JWTs ensure the integrity of each request as any modification to a token invalidates its signature which would block out an attacker
+  - Input validation ensuring that the data provided by users matches expected formats or constraints.

 ### 3. Repudiation